 Category Archives: Employment Investigations & Audits

 New York’s ban on pre-dispute agreements requiring employees to use arbitration to resolve sexual harassment claims is invalid, a federal judge in Manhattan has ruled.
 In a decision from the United States District Court for the Southern District of New York, U.S. District Judge Denise Cote held, in Latif v.
 Morgan Stanley & Co.
-LLC, that Section 7515 of … Continue Reading
+LLC, … Continue Reading

 PEOs, Staffing Companies: Watch Proposed New Joint Employer Rule